 Builds skin immunity.
 The components of niacinamide are restorative.
 They help restore cellular energy of the skin's cells and repair damaged DNA.

-The nutrient also reduces the immunosuppressive effects of the sun’s UV rays, fighting off external and internal stressors that contribute to the degeneration of your skin and cause premature aging.
+The nutrient also reduces the immunosuppressive effects of the sun’s UV rays, fighting off external and internal stressors that contribute to the degeneration of your skin and are a cause premature aging.

 Niacinamide also helps prevent the transfer of pigment within the skin, meaning that you'll have fewer brown spots.
 The anti-inflammatory properties also reduce redness and red patches.
 Overall, you'll have stronger skin that preserves hydration for improved skin health.